jdew89/flex-num/README.md

 # flex-num
 A Javascript Module for flexing Numbers to/from BigInts's and executing operations between the two classes.

-Planning to add support for better decimal precision later if needed.

 This module will hold a Number until it reaches Number.MAX_SAFE_INTEGER.
 Then it will switch to the native BigInt object.
+Operations between BitInts and Numbers is normally prohibited, but flex-num will handle the conversion between the two classes and calculate the operations.

 # Installation